jacklayfield/BugBiteClassification/README.md

 # BugBiteClassification
-ML project to classify bug bites
+ML project to classify bug bites <br/>
-Currently a work in progress
+Currently a work in progress (Will resume once more data has been derived)

 ## TODO
-Scrape and clean 2 datasets with at least 50 high quality images in each set <br/>
+[ ] Scrape and clean 2 datasets with at least 50 high quality images in each set <br/>
-Create new model <br/>
+[ ] Create new model <br/>

 ## Long term goals: